lfost42/networking/modules/1netplus/security/access/README.md

 #### Step 3: Transfer files between Net-Admin and the FTP server.
 a.
 Click Net-Admin PC, and then click Desktop > Command Prompt.
 b.
-Enter the command ftp 192.168.75.2 to log in to the FTP server, and then authenticate with username sukyi and password cisco123.
+Enter the command `ftp 192.168.75.2` to log in to the FTP server, and then authenticate with username `sukyi` and password `cisco123`.
 c.
-Enter the dir command to list the files on the FTP server.
+Enter the `dir` command to list the files on the FTP server.
 d.
-Use the get command to download aMessage.txt.
+Use the get command to download aMessage.txt. `get aMessage.txt`
 e.
-Quit the FTP session.
+Quit the FTP session.`quit`
 f.
 Close the Command Prompt, click Text Editor, and then File > Open.
 Open the downloaded file aMessage.txt.
-What is the message in the file?
+What is the message in the file? `Greetings.
+You have successfully accessed the FTP server.`
 g.
 Click File > New.
 Type a text message your choice.
 h.
-Click File > Save and save the new file as aMessage_new.txt.
+Click File > Save and save the new file as `aMessage_new.txt`.
 Close the Text Editor.
 i.
 Click Command Prompt and then log back in to the FTP server as user sukyi.
 j.
-Use the put command to upload aMessage_new.txt.
+Use the put command to upload aMessage_new.txt. `put aMessage_new.txt`
 k.
 Quit the FTP session.

 #### Step 4: Verify FTP user privileges are working as configured.

 a.
 Navigate back to HQ and click HQ-Laptop-1, Desktop tab > Command Prompt.
 b.
-Login to the FTP server at 192.168.75.2 with username malia and password cisco123.
+Login to the FTP server at 192.168.75.2 with username `malia` and password `cisco123`.
 c.
 Use the delete command to attempt to remove the newly uploaded file aMessage_new.txt.
 Were you able to delete file from the FTP server?
-Explain.
+Explain.  `no, am missing delete perms`
 d.
-Use the rename command to attempt to change the name of aMessage_new.txt to aMessage_rename.txt. `rename aMessage_new.txt aMessage_rename.txt` Were you able to rename file from the FTP server?
+Use the rename command to attempt to change the name of aMessage_new.txt to aMessage_rename.txt. `rename aMessage_new.txt aMessage_rename.txt` Were you able to rename file from the FTP server? `yes, have rename perms`
 e.
 Quit the FTP session and close the HQ-Laptop-1 window.

 ### Notes

+I can imagine something like this being on the Net+!
+There's something about digging into these that is a lot of fun.
+I also learned that I need to be more methodic about following these instructions because I missed a config somehow.

 [BACK TO MAIN](https://github.com/lfost42/networking)